cedadev/CFAPyX/README.md

-# cfa_python_dw
+# CFAPyX
-Sandbox testing of different cf/cfa features in python
+CFA python Xarray module for using CFA files with xarray.

 ## Installation of requirements